Your project timeline just moved up a week. The client meeting got bumped to Monday, and the job site inspection can't wait until next month.

 5. Hertz

 Hertz has been around forever and has locations everywhere.
 Gold Plus Rewards offers multiple tiers with real benefits for frequent renters.
-They're retooling their approach after some turbulent years.
+The EV pullback happened back in 2024, so it's just part of how they run their fleet now.

 6. Avis